 More good news for your joints is that cherries and their juice may reduce the tendency to attacks of gout by lowering uric acid levels.
 This has been a folk remedy for a long time, but it was first studied scientifically over sixty years ago.

 Cherries are very rich in melatonin, which helps maintain healthy sleep patterns.
-A luscious, comforting and relaxing milky drink (dairy, almond, oat, rice or soya) with cherry juice may be just the ticket to that elusive night’s sleep.
+A luscious, comforting and relaxing milky drink (dairy, almond, coconut, oat, rice or soya) with cherry juice may be just the ticket to that elusive night’s sleep.

 Cherries for your brain

 The anthocyanins in cherries and cherry juice are also known to help improve memory.
 Lots of us could do with that!

 When cherries aren’t in season, (which is most of the time) CherryActive concentrated juice provides a convenient and tasty way to include the benefits of cherries in your diet regularly.
 For travelling and for the rare person who is not a cherry enthusiast, capsules are also available.

 Do you manage to eat your five-a-day portions of fruit and vegetables?
 At Eats of Eden we always recommend eating lots of fresh vegetables and fruit daily, preferably organic.
 However it may ease your mind to know that just two tablespoons (30 ml) of CherryActive concentrate provides more than four times the antioxidants contained in a typical five eighty grams servings of fruit and veg!

 Are you sick, tired, hungry or just thirsty?

 Can you tell the difference between being hungry and being thirsty?
 Many people can’t because their thirst mechanism is so weak.
 You might expect that when your body needs water, you would just feel more and more thirsty until you drink something.
 Your body keeps reminding you, all right, but not always in ways you might expect.
 Here are some “reminders” you might easily overlook: